 Centralised facility to submit/validate EPOS station site logs.

-The infographic shows the flow within EPOS from submission of RINEX data (and control of metadata by the M3G Center) to the dedicated EPOS GNSS analysis centers that compute positions, velocities and strain.
-The long term monitoring of data in EPOS is carried out by the Quality Monitoring Center (not part of GLASS package).
+The infographic shows the flow within EPOS from submission of RINEX data (and control of metadata by the M3G Centre) to the dedicated EPOS GNSS analysis centres that compute positions, velocities and strain.
+The long term monitoring of data in EPOS is carried out by the Quality Monitoring Centre (not part of GLASS package).
 GNSS Data and Product gateways are the main point of access to the users – also the EPOS Integrated Core Services (ICS) will use these to get metadata from the GNSS Thematic Core Service.

 Data/Products portal architecture with web interface.

 ► EPOS GNSS Data gateway also offers access to data from EUREF stations belonging to EPOS through interface with regional and historical EUREF data repositories. ► EPOS GNSS Product gateway also offers access to EUREF products: European reference frame, weekly station positions, and densified EUREF solution.

 Royal Observatory of Belgium (ROB) seeks a collaborator for its GNSS activities, which will involve support to ROB’s GNSS-related EPOS services at IT as well as scientific level.
 The ROB is currently involved in the development of the Global Navigation Satellite Systems (GNSS) component of EPOS.
 This component will consist of a European network of more than 3000 GNSS stations to monitor ground movements in Europe.

 The GNSS Product portal has gained a fresh and modern design improving the user experience (UX).
 “The initial design and usability were deprecated, therefore we decided to reformulate it”, says André Rodrigues, from UBI and the developer in charge of portal redesign.
 According to Rodrigues, besides having minor details such as a “welcome screen”, the reformulation implied a new design taking into consideration user interface and usability.